Vxize/NanoTemplate/README.md

 ## JS

-`NanoTemplate.render(template, apiUrl = null, targetElementId = 'app', viewPath = '/page/', templateExtension = '.html')`
+`NanoTemplate.render(template, dataSource = null, targetElementId = 'app', viewPath = '/page/', templateExtension = '.html')`

-- `template`: full url starting with "http" or local file name under `viewPath`
+- `template`: full url starting with "http", or local file name under `viewPath`
-- `apiUrl`: remote api url to get json data, if not set, will just render static page of `template`
+- `dataSource`: remote api url to get json data if it is a string, otherwise, pass it directly as tempalte data.
+If not set, it will just render static page of `template` without any data
-- `targetElementId`: id of dom element to put the rendered content, default is "app"
+- `targetElementId`: id of dom element to put the rendered content, default is `"app"`
-- `viewPath`: path of local template file, default is "/page/"
+- `viewPath`: path of local template file, default is `"/page/"`
-- `templateExtension`: file extension for template file, default is ".html"
+- `templateExtension`: file extension for template file, default is `".html"`

 ## Template